antlafarge/jdownloader/README.md

 ## Description

 Docker JDownloader 2 headless image with automatic updates.

 There is no embedded graphical interface, you should manage your downloads through a web interface here : [https://my.jdownloader.org](https://my.jdownloader.org).

+To enable automatic updates, go to `Settings` / `Event Scripter` and switch from `Disabled` to `enabled`.

 ## Architectures